Register With The Practice

 In order to ensure that your medication needs are assesed appropriately, we offer all new patients a medication review

-Up until a child’s 11th birthday, the usual position would be for the parents of the child to control access to their child’s record and online services.
-Access to the detailed care record should be switched off automatically when the child reaches the age of 11.
+Up until a child’s 12th birthday, parents can have proxy access to their child’s record and online services.
+Access to the detailed care record will be switched off automatically when the child reaches 12.
+For more information regarding this please see the NHS website

 You can review this document to find out more about the legality around proxy access.